Socket#

 Best practices#

-• Always check return values for -1 errors
+• Always check return values — methods return -1 on failure

 • Use non‑blocking mode with the reactor for scalable I/O